-- Option #1 if you wish to schedule a routine appointment with your primary care provider, or to change, confirm, or cancel an appointment or to speak with staff.
+- Option #1 if you wish to schedule a routine appointment with your primary care provider, change, confirm, or cancel an appointment or to speak with staff.

-- Option #2 if you have questions about medical and durable medical equipment, need a referral or a pre-authorization.
+- Option #2 if you have questions about durable medical equipment, or need an insurance referral or pre-authorization.

 - Option #3 if you need to speak with a registered nurse about your sick child or to schedule an urgent appointment for your sick child.

 - Option #4 if you have billing questions.